randovania/randovania/README.md

 ## Usage

+`randovania interactive`

+This will open an interactive shell where you can generate a seed.
+The included `iteractive_randovania.bat` is a shortcut for this.

-`python3 -m randovania echoes validate path/to/randomizer.log`
+`randovania echoes validate path/to/randomizer.log`

 Checks if the given [Metroid Prime 2: Echoes Randomizer]( https://m2k2.taigaforum.com/post/randomizer_release.html) seed is beatable by a casual player.

-`python3 -m randovania echoes validate --difficulty 5 --enable-tricks --skip-item-loss --print-final-path path/to/randomizer.log`
+`randovania echoes validate --difficulty 5 --skip-item-loss --print-final-path path/to/randomizer.log`

 Check if the seed if the given seed is beatable using every known trick, no matter how difficult.
 This does not include going out of bounds.